 - IRS Enrolled Agent Credits : Federal Tax/Tax Related Matters - 5.0

 - IRS Non-Credentialed Return Preparer Credits : Federal Tax - 5.0

 This program is a comprehensive guide to the tax consequences of acquiring and owning real estate.
 The topics covered include basis calculations, gain and loss realized, the passive activity and at-risk rules, and other loss limitations.
 Advantages and disadvantages of different entity types available for real estate investment purposes, such as S corporation, corporation, partnership (general, limited, and limited liability limited), limited liability company, and real estate investment trust are discussed plus utilization of the check-the-box classification system.
 The rules that govern vacation homes and home offices are also addressed in this program.
-NOTE: This course has been updated for the relevant 2018 provisions of the Tax Cuts and Jobs Act of 2017 and the Bipartisan Budget Act of 2018, when and if applicable.
+NOTE: This course has been updated for the relevant provisions of the Coronavirus Aid, Relief, and Economic Reform Stability Act, when and if applicable.

 Upon successful completion of this course, the user should be able to: